Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Quaint High-Walled Costa do Cano Street on day one of the Camino FinisterreQuaint High-Walled Costa do Cano Street

-In 1/4 kilometer, come to this distinctive waymark, painted on the bridge, the Ponte Sarela.
+After 1/4 kilometer, come to this waymark, at the bridge, the Ponte Sarela.
 The kilometer marker says 89.173.
-Cross the River on the old bridge, and immediately after, the Way turns to the left.
+Cross the river along the old bridge, and immediately after, the Way turns to the left.

 Painted Fisterra Sign on Ponte Sarela at Kilometer Marker 89.17 on day one of the Camino FinisterrePainted Fisterra Sign on Ponte Sarela at Kilometer Marker 89.17